-NCERT Class 4 Maths Chapter 5 The Way The World Looks, solutions are provided for students who are appearing this year final exam as per the CBSE syllabus(2018-2019).
-These solutions are prepared by experts which 4th standard students can practice for the exam and score good marks.
+NCERT Class 4 Maths Chapter 5 The Way The World Looks, solutions are provided for students who are appearing this year final exam as per the CBSE syllabus(2020-2021).
+These NCERT Solutions are prepared by experts which 4th standard students can practice for the exam and score good marks.

-Access Ncert Solution For Class 5 EVS Chapter 5
+Access NCERT Solution For Class 4 EVS Chapter 5

 NCERT book Page No: 52